gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 ## Generate the signed voting registration

-You need the **voter-registration** tool for this, you have to compile it like you compile your cardano-node.<p>
+You need the **voter-registration** tool for this, you have to compile it like you compile your cardano-node OR you can use a *precompiled version*.<p>

-The tool is written in haskell, you compile it the same way as you do with your cardano node, should be something similar to this:
+The tool is written in haskell, you **compile** it the same way as you do with your cardano node, should be something similar to this:

-:bulb: **Links below were updated for Catalyst Fund4 !**

 ``` console
 git clone https://github.com/input-output-hk/voting-tools